All articles

 You’ve seen them bop to the theme tune, copy moves from a screen, or spin until they’re dizzy just for the fun of it.
 So you’re wondering: Is my child ready for dance class?
-Lots of parents in the Cotswolds and Oxfordshire ask the same thing.
-The good news is you don’t need to guess.
-There are clear signs that a child is ready to enjoy and benefit from a structured dance class, and an easy way to try without pressure or long-term commitment.
+Lots of families round here ask the same thing.
+The good news is there are some lovely signs to look for, and a gentle way to try without any pressure.

 1. They move to music without being asked

-If your child naturally taps, sways, jumps or claps when they hear music (in the car, at home, in a shop), that’s one of the strongest signs they’re ready for dance.
+If your child naturally taps, sways, jumps or claps when they hear music (in the car, at home, in a shop), that’s one of the loveliest signs they might enjoy dance.
 They’re already responding to rhythm and enjoying how their body can match the beat.
-Dance class gives that instinct a supportive place to grow.
-At Intune Dance, our RAD ballet, Dance Explorers and street dance classes all build on this.
-We use music and imagination so that even the youngest children (from age two and a half) can join in.
-You’re not signing them up for something foreign.
+Dance class gives that instinct a nurturing place to grow.
+At Intune, our RAD ballet, Dance Explorers and street dance classes all build on this.
+We use music and imagination so that even our youngest children (from age two and a half) can join in.
+You’re not signing them up for something unfamiliar.
 You’re giving structure to something they already love.

 2. They can follow simple instructions in a group

-They don’t need to be the most obedient child in the room.
-But if they can generally listen to a grown-up, wait their turn, and copy a simple action when asked (“clap your hands”, “jump like a frog”), they’re usually ready for a short, age-appropriate class.
-Our teachers are used to wobbly attention spans and the odd wander.
-Classes are designed to be short, playful and clear, so children can succeed without having to sit still for long.
-If your child can join in a nursery rhyme or a simple game at home or at pre-school, they’re likely ready for a first dance class in Chipping Norton or Fairford.
+We never expect perfection.
+But if they can generally listen to a grown-up, wait their turn and copy a simple action when asked (“clap your hands”, “jump like a frog”), they’re usually ready for a short, age-appropriate class.
+Our teachers are used to wobbly attention spans and the odd wander, and we’re happy to go at each child’s pace.
+Classes are designed to be short, playful and clear, so children can thrive without having to sit still for long.
+If your child can join in a nursery rhyme or a simple game at home or at pre-school, they’ll probably feel right at home in a first dance class.

 3. They’re curious about other children or new activities

 Some children are bold.
 Others hang back at first.
-Both can be ready for dance.
-The sign to look for is curiosity.
-They watch other children, ask to “have a go”, or get excited when you mention “dance” or “ballet”.
+Both are welcome.
+The sign we look for is curiosity: they watch other children, ask to “have a go”, or get excited when you mention “dance” or “ballet”.
 You might notice them dressing up, pretending to be a dancer, or asking to watch dance on screen.
 That interest is enough.
-Our Saturday morning classes in Chipping Norton and Fairford are small and led by qualified, gentle teachers.
-Even shy children often settle within a few weeks.
-You don’t need a confident performer.
-You need a child who’s willing to try.
+Our Saturday morning classes in Chipping Norton and Fairford are small and led by qualified, gentle teachers who take their time with every child.
+Even our shyest dancers often settle in within a few weeks.
+We’re not looking for confident performers.
+We love children who are willing to give things a go.

 4. They’re in the right age range, and you’re ready for a Saturday morning

 We welcome children from two and a half in our First Steps and Dance Explorers classes (creative movement and pre-school dance).
 From around four or five, children can join RAD ballet or street dance.
-If your child is in that range and shows any of the signs above, they’re in the right window.
-The only other “readiness” is practical.
+If your child is in that range and shows any of the signs above, they’re in a lovely window to start.
+The only other thing to think about is whether Saturday mornings work for your family.
 Our classes run on Saturday mornings in Chipping Norton and Fairford.
-If that fits your family and you’re open to a low-pressure trial, you’re in a good place to try.
+If that fits, we’d love to welcome you for a trial.

 5. You want them to build confidence, not become a prodigy

-Parents who get the most out of children’s dance classes are usually the ones who care more about confidence, coordination and joy than about exams or stages.
-If that’s you, and you want them to stand a bit taller, make friends and enjoy moving, then you’re aligned with what we do.
+Parents who get the most out of our classes are usually the ones who care most about confidence, coordination and joy, rather than exams or stages.
+If that sounds like you, and you want your child to stand a bit taller, make friends and simply enjoy moving, then we’re on the same page.
 We teach proper RAD technique and follow a clear syllabus, but we weave it into play, stories and imagination.
-The goal is for every child to feel seen and to grow at their own pace.
-That mindset means you’re ready to find the right class for them.
+Above all, we want every child to feel seen and to grow at their own pace.
+That’s the heart of what we do.

 What if my child is shy or hesitant?

 Lots of our happiest dancers were quiet or clingy on day one.
-Small classes, the same teacher each week and a no-pressure atmosphere mean that many children who “just watch” at first are joining in fully within a few weeks.
-For the very youngest, parents can often stay in or near the room until their child feels safe.
+Small classes, the same teacher each week and a relaxed, no-pressure atmosphere mean that many children who “just watch” at first are joining in fully within a few weeks.
+For our very youngest, parents can often stay in or near the room until their child feels safe.
 “Readiness” doesn’t mean “bold”.
-It means they’re in the right age range, they show some interest in music or movement, and you’re willing to give them a gentle first try.
+It simply means they’re in the right age range, they show some interest in music or movement, and you’re happy to give them a gentle first try.
+We’re here for all of them.

 How to try a class without commitment

 You don’t need to decide now if dance is “for them”.
 We offer a £10 trial class with no obligation to continue.
-You choose a class that matches your child’s age (using our class finder on the homepage), book the trial and come along on a Saturday morning in Chipping Norton or Fairford.
+Choose a class that matches your child’s age (using our class finder on the homepage), book the trial and pop along on a Saturday morning in Chipping Norton or Fairford.
 If they love it, we’ll help you secure their place for the term.
-If not, you’ve lost nothing but a tenner and an hour, and you’ll know you’ve given it a fair go.
+If it’s not quite right, that’s okay too.
+You’ll have spent a tenner and an hour, and you’ll know you’ve given it a fair go.
+No pressure at all.

 RAD-certified ballet, street dance and creative movement for ages 2½ to 11.
 Small classes, qualified teachers, DBS checked.
-Book a £10 trial (no commitment) and see if Intune Dance is right for your child.
+We’d love to meet you.
+Book a £10 trial (no commitment) and see if we’re the right fit for your family.